 Details about these and other activities scheduled throughout the Annual Meeting will be posted on the Careers and Professional Development Sessions page as they are confirmed.

 Workshops provide hands-on opportunities to learn about and apply ideas and advice from experts in their fields.
-Career-related workshops in development for the 2015 Annual Meeting include:
+Career-related workshops planned for the 2015 Annual Meeting include:

 - Professional Networking Strategies

 - How to Showcase Your Skills with Interactive Maps and Apps